OMaraLab/hoarder/README.md

 ## Naming your system

 Every datasets on the ACSC needs to have a unique system name, not shared with any other repository from any other research group.
-To accieve this, our group convention for output system names is: `Omara_[ProjectName]_[ProectYear]_[SystemName]_r[ReplicateNumber]`
+To accieve this, our group convention for output system names is: `OMara_[ProjectName]_[ProjectYear]_[SystemName]_r[ReplicateNumber]`

-So for example, replicate 2 of a system containing tail-oxidised cholesterol from [this paper](http://doi.org/10.1021/acschemneuro.1c00395) might be called `Omara_OxidisedNeuronal_2021_tailOHC_r2`
+So for example, replicate 2 of a system containing tail-oxidised cholesterol from [this paper](http://doi.org/10.1021/acschemneuro.1c00395) might be called `OMara_OxidisedNeuronal_2021_tailOHC_r2`

 ## Generating metadata